2023 Audi A4 allroad

 How’s the tech?
 This tech-forward cabin is easy to use.
 Our test car was equipped with the Virtual Cockpit instrument cluster, which you can configure to display various functions besides just the gauges, such as a navigation map.
 The MMI infotainment system's menu structure is reasonably intuitive, though there's a learning curve to all such systems.
 The optional premium audio system sounds clear and powerful.

-The Allroad offers a comprehensive suite of driver aids, though many proved to be overly sensitive and intrusive in heavy traffic.
+The A4 Allroad has a fairly comprehensive suite of driver aids, including standard adaptive cruise control and lane keeping assistance, though in testing many aids proved overly sensitive and intrusive in heavy traffic.
 The acceleration and braking of the traffic-adaptive cruise control are smooth and natural.
 It even has predictive abilities to slow the Allroad as you approach a turn.

-The Allroad offers a comprehensive suite of driver aids, though many proved to be overly sensitive and intrusive in heavy traffic.
+The A4 Allroad has a fairly comprehensive suite of driver aids, including standard adaptive cruise control and lane keeping assistance, though in testing many aids proved overly sensitive and intrusive in heavy traffic.
 The acceleration and braking of the traffic-adaptive cruise control are smooth and natural.
 It even has predictive abilities to slow the Allroad as you approach a turn.

 Storage